phonocalc/phonocalc.github.io/index.md

 It has been shown that estimates of phonotactic probability of words are important in language processing and language acquisition (Jusczyk, Luce & Charles-Luce, 1994; Mattys & Jusczyk, 2001; Pitt & McQueen, 1998).
-For example, words with high phonotactic probability are recognized faster by native speakers in lexical decision tasks (Luce & Large, 2001) and pseudowords with high phonotactic probability are judged as more word-like by adults (Vitevitch, Luce, Charles-Luce & Kemmerer, 1997).
+For example, words with high phonotactic probability are processed faster by native speakers in same-different tasks (Luce & Large, 2001) and pseudowords with high phonotactic probability are judged as more word-like by adults (Vitevitch, Luce, Charles-Luce & Kemmerer, 1997).